vschroeter/obsidian-virtual-linker/README.md

 ## Roadmap

 - [x] Glossaries can be overwritten by nested glossary folders
-- [ ] Support aliases for glossary entries
+- [x] Support aliases and case-insensitivity for glossary entries
 - [ ] Add glossary entry preview in live preview mode